-Today’s Photography Tips and Tricks is about something that is actually very simple to do, and adds lots of depth to our compositions and is also fun to experiment with!
-Layering Compositions.
+Today’s post is about something that is actually very simple to do, and adds lots of depth to our compositions and is also fun to experiment with!
+Layering compositions.

 Any time that you can take an image from having 2 layers (which is common in most images) and add another layer, the composition becomes much more 3 dimensional and adds impact.
 Many images are simply a subject and a background like this shot.